How Long Do Betta Fish Live

 You will often see these colorful little fish in small containers at the pet store.
 They are sold this way because they can’t be kept together in one large betta tank as the males will fight each other.
 These small tanks are not suitable living spaces for betta fish; betta fish ideally need around 5 gallons of personal space in their tank.
 We have a page all about the best tanks for betta fish here.

-If you decide to “save” one of these betta fish from their tiny prison, then you will need to buy your own betta tank, as well as betta fish food, betta fish plants and other accessories for your new pet.
+If you decide to “save” one of these betta fish from their tiny prison, then you will need to buy your own betta fish tank, as well as betta fish food, betta fish plants and other accessories for your new pet.
 Check out the tools all betta fish owners need.

 As mentioned before ideally your betta tank will be at least 5 gallons, 1.5 – 2 gallon tanks have done the job for many owners but we feel 5 is the magic minimum number for the happiest and healthiest betta.